Featured Article

 • Associated symptoms like chest pain, severe fatigue, or unexplained weight changes

-Traditional tongue diagnosis requires years of training to master.
-Our AI-powered tongue analysis brings this ancient wisdom into the modern age by:
+Traditional tongue observation takes years of training to interpret well.
+Our AI-assisted tongue analysis supports repeatable tracking by:

 1. Analyzing 7 key aspects of your tongue simultaneously

-3. Providing instant insights based on TCM principles
+3. Providing educational pattern context based on TCM principles

 4. Tracking changes over time for pattern recognition